lavanyat15/lavanyat15.github.io/_posts/2021-04-29-Brand-Preference-Analysis.md

 2. Determine associations between products that will be used to drive sales-oriented initiatives such as recommender systems.
 [T4]

+Code, Visualizations and Report can be found in Github link below.

 [T1 : Intro to R ](https://github.com/lavanyat15/DataScience-Code/tree/main/(C3)Predicting%20customer%20Pref%20in%20R/(T1)%20Intro%20to%20R)

 ### Goals :